Photo of a black man using a face oil with a dropper. Article about best face oil shopping key information

 The degree to which a carrier oil causes clogged pores can be classified according to a scale ranging from 0 (extremely unlikely) to 5 (likely).

-Oils with a rating of 0-1 are best for all skin types and should be the oils of choice if you have oily skin or are prone to acne.
+Oils with a rating of 0-1 are best for all skin types and should be the oils of choice if you have oily skin.
 They are often referred to as "dry oils" because they are light and penetrate quickly.
-The chance of clogging pores is extremely low.
+The chance of clogging pores is extremely low and they are the best for acne and blemish-prone skin.

 Oils in the 2-3 range are best for people with normal, dry, or mature skin.
 They feel a bit heavier at first but will still absorb without leaving a greasy feel.
 Clogged pores are still unlikely for most people.